 Paris

-ASP is currently running an Erasmus+-based exchange with the Institut d'Optique at the University of Paris-Saclay.
-This exchange program is open to Jena's Master's degree students of Physics or Photonics.
+Image: Private archiveASP is currently running an Erasmus+-based exchange with the Institut d'Optique at the University of Paris-Saclay.
+This exchange program is open to Jena's master's degree students of physics or photonics.
 The exchange is particularly aimed at the first international, English-taught semester of the local M.Sc.
-Engineering program with a strong focus on optics and photonics, but also includes, e.g., financial management.
-This Master program is performed under the umbrella of the prestigious French Institut d'Optique, headquartered at the campus in Paris-Saclay (cities of Palaiseau and Orsay), but is also co-located at the southwestern campus in Bordeaux and at the southeastern campus in Saint-Etienne:
+Engineering program with a strong focus on optics and photonics, but also includes topics such as financial management.
+This Master's program is organized under the umbrella of the prestigious French Institut d'Optique, headquartered at the campus in Paris-Saclay (cities of Palaiseau and Orsay), but is also co-located at the southwestern campus in Bordeaux and at the southeastern campus in Saint-Etienne:

-To participate in the Paris-Saclay exchange program, please contact Dr. Christian Helgert who will particularly advise students enrolled in the M.Sc.
+To participate in the Paris-Saclay exchange program, please contact Dr. Christian Helgert, who will particularly advise students enrolled in the M.Sc.
 Photonics course in Jena on the opportunities and implications of the international photonics semester in Paris-Saclay.
 Our contact person at Paris-Saclay is Dr. Pierre Baladi, who is the study coordinator on the French side.

 Studying photonics in Joensuu at the University of Eastern Finland